tplinderoth/PopGenomicsTools/README.md

 PopGenomicsTools
 ================

-### A collection of small programs for population genetic analyses
+### A collection of programs for population genetic and pedigree analyses

 Contact: Tyler Linderoth, lindero1@msu.edu
 __________________________________________________________________